manytask/checker/docs/1_getting_started.md

 ```

 !!! warning
-    Group and files naming have to be unique.
+    Groups and tasks names have to be unique.

 !!! note
-    By default ".*" files are considered as private and not copied to public repo, but you can change it in config.
+    By default ".*" files are considered as private and not copied to public repo, but you can change it in the config.

 Additionally, you can have any files in like `group_1/.lecture` folder or `tools/my_course_tools` folder.
 Also, probably you want to have `.docker` file with your test environment and `.gitlab-ci-students.yml` file to run tests in CI.